The Complete 2023 Roof Replacement Guide

 If your roof doesn't have storm damage or another event, like a tree limb falling on it, it is unlikely that the cost of a new roof will be covered.
 If your roof is leaking due to age, or lack of maintenance, the insurance company won't cover your roof replacement.

 How do I choose the best roof replacement company?

 This is one of the most critical stages in getting your roof replaced.
-Some roofing companies will try to take advantage of homeowners when replacing their roof.
-They may show up at your door after a big storm (storm chasers) and give you a free estimate, but then try to pressure you into signing a contract with them.
+Some roofing companies will try to take advantage of homeowners when replacing their roofs.
+They may show up at your door after a big storm (storm chasers) and give you a free estimate but then try to pressure you into signing a contract with them.
 That's not the way it should be done.